Ankur2606/CQ-Lite/docs/ARCHITECTURE.md

 ## System Design

-The Code Quality Intelligence Agent is built with a modern, scalable architecture that separates concerns between analysis, AI processing, and user interfaces.
+CQ Lite is built with a modern, scalable architecture that separates concerns between analysis, AI processing, and user interfaces.

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐